 Published and In Press:

-- The American Quarter, translation of Hayy al-Amerkaan, novel by Jabbour Douaihy, Interlink Publishing Group, (160 pp.) in press.
+- The American Quarter, Northampton, MA: Interlink Publishing Group), 2018, translation of Hayy al-Amerkaan, novel by Jabbour Douaihy, Interlink Publishing Group, (208 pp.).

 - What Price Paradise?
 Translation of Mawsim al-Houriyyat, novel by Jamal Naji, Doha: Bloomsbury Qatar Group, 2016 (252 pp.)